dccircuit/IGME-235-Spring-2020/projects/project-3.md

 ## I. Overview
 *Using PixiJS and/or the Browser DOM, create an Interactive Game or Rich Media "experience"*:

-- For this project you (and, preferably, a partner) are creating a JavaScript-driven game or experience, as you outlined in Project 1.
+- For this project you (and, potentially, a partner) are creating a JavaScript-driven game or experience.
-- You will be updating/re-writing your web site from Project 1 to reflect the game/experience you intend to create (in other words, you are allowed to change your original idea).
+- You will be proposing an idea and describing it on a nicely formatted web page which will include the elements described below:
-    - When working with a partner, this means that only one website between you will need to be updated.
-You can choose to build either of your two games, create an entirely new one, or maybe make a mashup of your two ideas(!?).
+    - If you work with a partner, only one proposal web page between you will need to be created.
 - If you would like to see examples of previous projects, take a look back at the [Past Project exploration Exercise from Week 1](https://github.com/dccircuit/IGME-235-Fall-2019/blob/master/exercises/projects.md).

 You will use **ONE** of these technology stacks: